erangalds/t-python-asynchronous-programming/04-multiprocessing/00-multiprocessing.md

 ## Creating and Starting Processes

 Let's get into business.
 Let me show you how to create and start a new process.
+Let's look at `01-create-start-processes.py`.

 ```python
 import multiprocessing